hl7au/au-fhir-core/input/pagecontent/general-guidance.md

      * uses Observation.category to define nationally agreed categories requied to support consistent system interactions, such as search and filtering

 ##### Modelling AU Core resource profiles
-The following principles describe how AU Core resource profiles are modelled to define national minimum expectations while preserving flexibility for downstream implementation guides and system-specific business rules.
+The following principles (TBD - these are not principles) describe how AU Core resource profiles are modelled to define national minimum expectations while preserving flexibility for downstream implementation guides and system-specific business rules.

 * Open: profiles are defined as open, allowing additional elements and rules.
 This results in a more flexible template that can be used across wider contexts, but also means that the resource content is not closed, and applications have to decide how to handle content not described by the profile.
 * Extensions: extensions are inherited from the underlying AU Base resource profile, and those agreed to form part of the minimum support requirements are marked with _Must Support_.
 Additional extensions are not added, unless there is no underlying AU Base resource profile is available.
 Extensions are not prohibited or constrained to 0..0.